Translate this page The Google Translate is on every page, except the newsletter back issues.

 Go to the introductory page about drug medications for gout,from where you can visit our pages about the leading drugs in gout treatment.

 Is it a good idea to go on the Atkins diet for gout?
 It all depends.
-Visit the first of our five pages about gout and the Atkins diet and follow the links at the bottom of each Atkins and gout page to go to the others.
+Visit the first of our seven pages about gout and the Atkins diet and follow the links at the bottom of each Atkins and gout page to go to the others.
+All Atkin's pages should be read, and one deals with Atkins and the insulin resistance cause of gout.

 A low purine diet is not the only diet that can be a successful gout remedy.Visit this page to read about a study that used the Zone Diet amongst gout sufferers, and it had significant success.
 Or read about purines and a low purine diet study.